Last updated: April 2026

 If you have to play 5 slots in front of no more than a panel of 4 local music industry types, with no audience and no consolidation prizes, will it really be worth it?

 Try and work out what your “worst case scenario” is.
-If the competition is bound to be well attended then it could well be that, even if you loose the competition, you come away with 100 more people knowing about your band that previously didn’t.
+If the competition is bound to be well attended then it could well be that, even if you lose the competition, you come away with 100 more people knowing about your band that previously didn’t.

 3. Read the small print on the application